assemblee-virtuelle/semapps/website/docs/middleware/activitypub/activity-mapping.md

 title: ActivityMappingService
 ---

-Transform ActivityPub activities in other kind of objects, depending on the matching pattern.
-Used for notifications.
+Transform ActivityPub activities in other kind of objects, depending on the matching pattern

 ## Usage